CHILLIWACK snapshots of faith

-The Stу:lō traditional territory extends from Yale to Langley, BC comprising of 19 Bands.
+The Stу:lō traditional territory extends from Yale to Langley, BC and comprises of 19 Bands.
 They have a large Stolo Service Agency (SSA) in Sardis that offers an impressive range of services.

 ‘The SSA aims to ensure social and economic development within the Stу:lō commu- nity through services and programs in the areas of education, human resource development, early childhood education services such as daycare, headstart and family support, elderly care, social development, health services, a dental office, tourism, and land and research and resource management services.’

-Although not part of Chilliwack but in the District of Kent, these nearby communities have significant populations.
-Agassi is just over 6000 and Harrison’s year-round is around 1500 (being mainly a tourist attraction, with the hot springs, beach, views and easy access) Both commnities are easily accessed off the No 1 Hwy.
+Although not part of Chilliwack but in the District of Kent, these nearby communities (20 minutes NW of Chilliwack) have significant populations.
+Agassi is just over 6000 and Harrison’s year-round is around 1500 being mainly a tourist attraction, with the hot springs, beach, views.
+Both commnities are easily accessed off the No 1 Hwy.

 Harrison Gospel Chapel belongs to the Mennonite Brethern and has around 90 members.